Officer: Black man's fatal shooting had nothing to do with race

 Shelby said that as he got near his vehicle, "his shoulders drop, his arm drops and he's reaching ...
 It's fast."

-"I say with a louder more intense voice 'stop, stop, stop,' and he didn't," she said.
+"I say with a louder, more intense voice 'stop, stop, stop,' and he didn't," she said.
 'And that's when I took aim."

+Shelby said she "could very well be dead" if she had waited to find out if Crutcher had a gun.

+"There's something that we always say, 'I'd rather be tried by 12 than carried by six,'" she told Whitaker.

 'My brother is another hash tag'